Doctor of Philosophy (Ph.D.) degree in Natural Resources Science | West Virginia University (2023)

 Follow me on all the things at @AllThatWildlife or Hannah Clipp.

-- Twitter (blend of primarily professional and minor personal content): For weekly wildlife photos and facts, as well as occasional announcements / thoughts / comments / questions.
+- Twitter (blend of primarily professional and minor personal content): For wildlife photos and facts, as well as occasional announcements / thoughts / comments / questions.

 - LinkedIn (professional content only): For professional networking (caveat: not very active and updated infrequently).